brent-jenkins/ControllerLess/README.md

 Configuration
 =============

-Once installed, simply update your route config to use the DynamicRouteHandler.
+Once installed, simply update your route config to use the ControllerLessRouteHandler.

 ```C#
 using Anterec.ControllerLess.Mvc;